RLMP44/RLMP44/README.md

 ### :woman_technologist: About Me :

-I am a professional Full-Stack Developer based in Japan.
+I am a professional Full-Stack Developer based in Michigan, USA.

 - :seedling: I'm currently exploring new languages and techniques by building exciting new apps!